The Ukrainian language is having a moment. To Putin’s ears, it’s a shot against Russian speakers.

 But Russian President Vladimir Putin says the reverse is true — claiming it’s the Russian language being suppressed and Russian speakers becoming marginalized in Ukraine.
 Russian is hardly under threat, though.
 Russian speakers still make up a large portion of the population, and the Russian language continues to heavily influence popular culture.

-Yet the allegations of a linguistic siege played a central role in Moscow’s justification of its 2014 annexation of Ukraine’s Crimea peninsula, where the majority of the population is Russian speaking.
+Yet the allegations of a linguistic siege played a central role in Moscow’s justification of its 2014 annexation of Ukraine’s Crimea peninsula, where the majority of the population is Russian-speaking.

 It was also a cornerstone of the Kremlin’s narrative at the beginning of the conflict between Russian-backed militants and Ukrainian forces in eastern Ukraine, which has lasted nearly eight years and killed close to 14,000 people.